Shreyas-135/Expense-Tracker/README.md

 - Amount is stored as a `float` rounded to 2 decimals; for real currency handling you'd want `Decimal` end-to-end, which felt like overkill for the scope of this exercise.

+## AI Usage

+AI tools (ChatGPT and Claude) were used during development to accelerate implementation and generate boilerplate code.
+All generated code was reviewed, tested, and modified where necessary before submission.
+Additional details are available in `AI_NOTES.md`.